 This course book in addition to Part 6 of the MUTCD will be provided to each student and are allowed to be used as references during the certification exam at the end of the course.
 By achieving a score of 80% or better on the exam, you will be issued a Washington State Traffic Control Supervisor certification card valid for four years from the date of your examination.

 This training program is designed to meet the Traffic Control Supervisor certification requirements per WSDOT Standard Specifications for Road, Bridge and Municipal Construction for Contractors.

-For additional information regarding TCS requirements for WSDOT personnel, contact HQworkzone@wsdot.wa.gov.
+For additional information regarding TCS requirements, contact WashingtonTCOC@wa.gov.

 Table of Contents